fedy97/telegram-crypto-bot/README.md

 - `TELEGRAM_BOT_NAME` = Ask BotFather in Telegram
 - `TELEGRAM_BOT_TOKEN` = Ask BotFather in Telegram
-- `MONGO_DB_URI` = To connect to MongoDB
+- `MONGO_DB_URI` = Optional, To connect to MongoDB.
+Some commands requires this to be set, list is below
-- `TG_ADMIN` = Telegram username of the owner, you have to set yours otherwise some commands will not be authorized.
+- `TG_ADMIN` = Optional, Telegram username of the owner, you have to set yours otherwise some commands will not be authorized.
 Check below for a full list
 - `COINS_COLLECTION` = Optional, name of the collection of your saved coins, default `coins`
 - `PORTFOLIO_LINKS_COLLECTION` = Optional, name of the collection of your coingecko portfolios, default `portfolio_links`
 - `KUCOIN_API_KEY` = Optional, set it if you want to use Kucoin functions.
 [Create Kucoin Keys](https://www.kucoin.com/support/360015102174)